ROBMYERS1856/University-of-Minnesota-/4. Weekly Homework/Week14 Web Development/README.md

 21. What is the response status code?

+    * 200 OK

 22. What web server is handling this HTTP response?

+    * Appache

 23. Does this response have a user session associated to it?

+    * Yes
+    * Set-Cookie: SessionID=5

 24. What kind of content is likely to be in the [page content] response body?

+    * text/html

 25. If your class covered security headers, what security request headers have been included?

+* Upgrade-Insecure-Requests: 1: Tells the server to turn this HTTP connection into HTTPS, which will encrypt the response and all further communications.

+* HTTP Strict Transport Security (HSTS): If a site is equipped with HTTPS, the server forces the browser to communicate over secure HTTPS.
+This way, the possibility of an HTTP connection is eliminated entirely.

+* Cross Site Scripting Protection (X-XSS): X-XSS header protects against Cross-Site Scripting attacks

+* Content Security Policy (CSP): Content Security Policy protects against Cross Site Scripting and other code injection attacks.

+* X-Frame-Options: X-Frame Options help protect against Spoofing attacks

+* X-Content-Type-Options: The X-Content-Type header offers a countermeasure against MIME sniffing.

+* Connection: keep-alive: Tells the server to keep open the TCP connection used for this HTTP transfer after sending the response.

 ### Monoliths and Microservices